Smashing Magazine - we smash you with the information that will make your life easier. really.

 Step 1: Placement of Planets

 Create a new document that is 1200 x 1600px with a black background.
-Then, place the image of the planet in your document and move it to where you want it located.
+Then, place the image of a planet (use NASA images) in your document and move it to where you want it located.

 Because the colors of the planet are a little dull, let’s modify a little.
 Duplicate your planet layer by right clicking it and selecting Duplicate Layer.
 Set the new layer’s Blending Mode to Overlay.